-- Top up with oil via the filler opening, please refer to Maintenance page 51.
-Check that the correct level has been achieved.
-If the engine is stationary, wait for a few minutes to allow the oil to run down into the oil pan. - The oil level can be read both when the engine is stationary (the STOP side of the dipstick) and with the engine running (the OPERATING side of the dipstick). - Do not fill up above the maximum oillevel.
-Only use a recommended grade of oil, please refer to Technical Data page 74. - The oil level sensor only measures the oil level at the time when the ignition is turned on.
+- Top up with oil via the filler opening, please refer to Maintenance page 42. - The oil level can be read both when the engine is stationary (the STOP side of the dipstick) and with the engine running (the OPERATING side of the dipstick).

+Do not fill up above the maximum oil level.
+Only use a recommended grade of oil, please refer to Technical Data page 71

+The oil level sensor only measures the oil level at the time when the ignition is turned on.
 In other words, not continually during operation.